musictheory/NilScript/README.md

 ### <a name="method-falsy"></a>Falsy Messaging

-Just as Objective-C supports messaging `nil`, oj supports the concept of "Falsy Messaging".
+Just as Objective-C supports messaging `nil`, NilScript supports the concept of "Falsy Messaging".

 Any message to a falsy JavaScript value (false / undefined / null / 0 / "" / NaN ) will return that value.